gfredericks/cljs-numbers/README.md

 # cljs-numbers

+## This library is deprecated

+Because I made a better one that does the same thing: [exact](https://github.com/gfredericks/exact).

+# The old README

 cljs-numbers is currently a library for doing exact arithmetic (big-integers and ratios) in ClojureScript.
 No assumptions should be made about its performance or correctness.